EnricoMi/publish-unit-test-result-action/README.md

 Use `check_run_annotations_branch` to enable this for multiple branches (comma separated list) or all branches (`"*"`).

 Pull request comments can provide lists of tests that are added, removed, skipped and un-skipped by the pull requests.
-The number of tests listed in each of these categories can be limited by `test_changes_limit`, which defaults to `5`.
-It can be disabled entirely by setting it to `0`.
+You can configure which type of test changes are reported via comma separated list `comment_test_changes: added, removed, skipped, un-skipped`.
+Disable with `none`.
+This defaults to `removed, skipped`.

 This feature requires `check_run_annotations` to contain `all tests` in order to detect test addition and removal, and `skipped tests` to detect new skipped and un-skipped tests, as well as `check_run_annotations_branch` to contain your default branch.

+The number of tests listed in each of these categories can be limited by `comment_test_changes_limit`, which defaults to `5`.

 See this complete list of configuration options for reference:
 ```yaml